DO YOU HAVE LYME DISEASE FOR LIFE (1)

 The Bacterial Reality

-Lyme disease comes from a bacterium carried by ticks.
-Unlike viruses that live permanently in the body, bacterial infections can be cleared with antibiotics.
-Lyme bacteria don’t hide inside your DNA or establish a permanent home.
-With the right treatment, they can be eliminated.
+Lyme disease is caused by a bacterium carried by ticks.
+Unlike viruses that remain permanently in the body, bacterial infections can often be cleared with antibiotics.

 When Treatment Works Smoothly